 I always exfoliate in the shower after I’ve let my skin soak in the warm water for a few minutes.
 When I exfoliate my face I am very gentle but firmly scrub troubled areas like my nose.
 I moisten my face, put the scrub on my hands and apply.
 Then I wet my hands and “polish” my face in circular movements.
 I do this for a minute or two and then rinse thoroughly.
-I use the face scrub on my neck and chest also.
+And it’s important to also use the face scrub on the neck and chest also.

 I’m much more aggressive when I exfoliate my body.
 The skin on my body is very dry and if I don’t stay on top of a routine my skin tends to get super itchy and flaky.
 I make sure to soften my skin with warm water and then I put the body scrub on a loofah.
-I rub the loofah hard against my skin in deep circular motions all over my body.
-I make sure to include my feet and hands as they tend to get very dry as well.
+Using deep circular motions, I apply the scrub all over my body.
+And make sure to include feet and hands as they tend to get very dry as well.
 There are all types of scrubs, some very gentle and others extremely coarse.
 I like a very coarse scrub because I feel like it really removes all that unwanted dead skin.